-For any seals that are to be installed, apply a light amount of grease to the seals' ID, assembly lube on all bearings and a small amount of Loctite to the OD.
+CAUTION: For any seals that are to be installed, apply a light amount of grease to the seals' ID, assembly lube on all bearings and a small amount of Loctite to the OD.

 - 1. Press the three bearings into the respective holes in each case half. - 2.
 Press in the crank seals such that the concave side faces the crank weights. - 3.
 Press in the counter shaft seal (concave side faces inside of transmission) - 4.
 Press in the water pump assembly - 5.
 Tap both ways axially then verify easy rotation. - 6.
 Inspect the crankshaft for proper true geometry (no more than 0.002 ", 0.05mm, measured at bearing journal area while supported from the ends). - 7.
-Insert the case bolts with the proper lengths at locations shown. - 8.
+Insert crank assembly ensuring that the triangular end faces the clutch side and the end wit two flats face the face the flywheel. - 8.
+Insert transmittion gears. - 9.
+Insert the case bolts with the proper lengths at locations shown. - 10.
 Torque to 12Nm (105in-lb).
-Starting toward the center working outward. - 9.
+Starting toward the center working outward. - 11.
 Trim away any excess gasket material if necessary.